PiyumiUoR/Hotel-Booking-Assistant-API/meetings.md

 * **ASSISTANTS: Iván Sánchez Milara**

 ### Minutes
 The meeting was held at 13:00 at Mr.Iván's office.
 The purpose of the meeting was to discuss the progress in the API implementation.
 The resource table and the addressability feature were OK.
 Then we discussed how the uniform interface feature can be explained more with examples.
-The file structure can be improved more with dividing into separate files.
+The file structure can be improved more by separating it into separate files.
 The code quality was above 9/10 in all of the files.
 The instruction was not added on how to run the test.
-The testing and implementation is to check in the next meeting.
+The testing and implementation are to be checked in the next meeting.

 ### Action points
 1. The uniform interface section is required to be updated with the examples for each method.
 2. The code should be arranged according to the project structure.
 3. The instructions should be there on how the API testing is done.
-4. The test coverage is needed to be improved.
+4. The test coverage needs to be improved.
-5. The implementation is yet to present to the teacher.
+5. The implementation is yet to be presented to the teacher.

 ## Meeting 4.